spree/spree_hub_connector/README.md

 Learn more about the [SpreeCommerce hub](http://spreecommerce.com/product/hub).

-For instructions on how to use this extension, please refer to the [Configuation Guide](http://guides.spreecommerce.com/integration/configuration.html).
+For instructions on how to use this extension, please refer to the [Configuration Guide](http://guides.spreecommerce.com/integration/configuration.html).

 <hr>